 Rebreathers add complexity and potential for error over open circuit dive equipment, but they allow additional operational benefits to the diver such as decreased gas utilization, increased bottom time, and stealthy excursions.
 In the underwater exploration world, unexpected events often add time to a dive, sometimes at the maximum depth of a dive.
 Traditionally, this unexpected time has resulted in depletion of emergency gas supplies and resulted in both near misses and fatalities.
 A rebreather can substantially reduce the time pressure on the diver as it can literally extend dive time several hours if needed to allow for the diver to deal with problems like: being lost, clearing an entanglement, finding a lost buddy or dealing with unexpected environmental challenges.
 In reality, the use of mixed gas rebreathers has been documented to allow divers to deal with these problems, but are still associated with higher fatality rates than traditional open circuit SCUBA.
 This apparent disparity is most easily explained by the types of dives undertaken with this apparatus.
 Rebreather equipped divers are able to undertake dives that either would not have been possible on traditional open circuit SCUBA or would have been logistically challenging, requiring multiple set up dives to stage safety gas bottles prior to the dive.
 This may be somewhat analogous to the introduction of the jet aircraft: higher and faster flights became possible with cities connected in hours instead of days, but the crashes were more spectacular initially as well.
 Additional safety advances such as the introduction of CO2 monitors that are capable of reliable long-term function in a 100 percent humidity environment and scrubber bed monitoring technology may help reduce risks associated with rebreathers.
 Currently, rebreathers most certainly offer advantages in depth and duration over traditional open circuit equipment.

 Divers using rebreathers are subject to additional risks for oxygen toxicity, hypoxia, and hypercarbia above and beyond those associated with traditional open circuit SCUBA.
 Divers using rebreathers are also capable of getting all forms of decompression illness, including decompression sickness and overexpansion injuries, that an open circuit diver can get.
+Carbon dioxide absorbents are also limited in their ability to bind CO2 and this limitation also functionally limits the time the rebreather can be used without replenishment.
+The finite scrubbing capacity creates a situation where a diver may have gas, but the rebreather may no longer be able to effectively scrub carbon dioxide from the loop once the sorb is exhausted.
+While there are temperature sensors that can be used to monitor the effective life of a scrubber, they are imperfect and only an estimation of time remaining based on the current workload of the diver.
 In addition, the material used for removing carbon dioxide from the breathing loop is strongly caustic (the pH can approach 14 as the material contains sodium hydroxide) and forms a strong base when mixed with water.
 While most modern commercial rebreathers have water traps of various design to help prevent this caustic material from being ingested or inhaled if the breathing loop is inadvertently flooded, this can not usually be completely prevented.
 If a diver inhales or ingests this caustic material (known as a "caustic cocktail" to divers), the mouth should be thoroughly irrigated with fresh water, and the diver should be evaluated for a caustic burn.
 The diver should never be instructed to drink acidic fluids as the resultant exothermic reaction can be clinically significant.
 Airway compromise can occur from ingestion of a caustic cocktail.
 Consultation of a toxicologist and or hyperbaric physician trained in undersea medicine is recommended.